qri-io/rfcs/text/0001-rfc_process.md

 The first batch of RFCs should ideally come from me (@b5), outlining in detail how the various aspects of qri _should_ work (which as we know, is different from how things do/not work).
-The process of debating these initial RFCS should serve as a chance to work together to establish language, clarity & detail around expected behaviours.
+The process of debating these initial RFCs should serve as a chance to work together to establish language, clarity & detail around expected behaviours.
 Accepting these initial RFCs provides a new, consensus-driven foundation for the project that should give core team members